DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 ## MVP - Model View Presenter

-The Model View Presenter is used with an additional Builder and Router class.
+The App uses the MVP - Model View Presenter architecture pattern.
+Additionaly a Builder and Router class is created.

 * Builder

-   The Builder is used to create the module and to inject all neded dependencies
+   The Builder is used to create the module and to inject all needed dependencies.

 * Router

    The Router handles all the navigation use-cases between views and passes the shared dependencies from one module into the other.
-In this way only the really needed dependencies are injected.
+In this way only the really needed dependencies are injected into the presenter and view.